gavinband/gavinband.github.io/_posts/2019-05-01-Me_versus_the_European_Genome_Phenome_Archive.md

 i.e. 15 XML files in total.

 Writing these XML files is not much fun.
-It's not any fun at all*   But trust me, it is still more fun than any of the other processes that I told you to ignore.
+It's not any fun at all*.
+But trust me, it is still more fun than any of the other processes that I told you to ignore.
 And hey, you didn't see Hercules complaining, did you?

-<small>*except perhaps for the perverse pleasure
+<small>*except perhaps for the perverse thrill
 that you get when your XML <em>finally goes in successfully</em>.
 Or is that just me?</small>

 ### What to ignore